rgirodon/pronoApp/src/main/resources/README.md

-# PronoClub
+# Prono Club

-PronoClub lets you forecast the scores of football games.
+Prono Club lets you forecast the scores of football games.

-You can join a public league, with all the games administration handled by PronoClub team.
+You can join a public league, with all the games administration handled by Prono Club team.

 You can also build a private league, and you will then have the responsibility of inviting your fiends, administering the games, computing the points...